 Gabon articles on Democracy Chronicles

 News about the struggle for democracy in Gabon.
-Gabon is not a functioning democracy and opposition to the lack of democratic progress has continued to grow.
+Gabon is not a functioning democracy and government opposition to fair elections continues.
 Also check out our section on World Democracy or our Africa articles.

 Gabon’s president Ali Bongo Odimba named Monday (Jan.
 09) the country’s first female vice-president.
 Rose Christian Ossouka Raponda.

 To demonstrate its commitment to democracy in Africa, the international community must delegitimize father-to-son transfer of power on the continent.

 Omar Bongo died in power in 2009 after 42 years of corrupt rule.
 His son, Ali, took over.
 Now impaired, Ali has appointed his son to rule Gabon de facto.

 Gabon’s President Ali Bongo Ondimba, who has been out of country for health reasons since October, has returned for the swearing-in of his new government.

 His return comes a week after a military group took over the state radio station.
 The coup was quickly halted but exposed growing frustration.

 The coup attempt in Gabon was the result of authoritarian-overstretch as frustrations increase against the Bongo dynasty and the coup failed due to lack of widespread support.

 Global rights groups concerned by Gabon government’s targeting of human rights defenders and opposition members for military coup attempt.